 The cardiac chambers were evaluated for proper contrast opacification and timing.
 Contrast opacification was evaluated by placing regions of interest within each chamber to measure the mean attenuation level.
 Contrast timing was evaluated by comparing mean attenuation levels in the left cardiac chambers with those in the right cardiac chambers.
-We established 4 categories for timing: correct timing (greater attenuation in the left atrium/left ventricle than in the right atrium/right ventricle), early (greater attenuation in the right atrium/left ventricle), late (low attenuation in both the left atrium/left ventricle and the right atrium/right ventricle), and bolus failure (no contrast).
+We established 4 categories for timing: correct timing (greater attenuation in the left atrium/left ventricle than in the right atrium/right ventricle), early (greater attenuation in the right atrium/right ventricle than in the left atrium/left ventricle), late (low attenuation in both the left atrium/left ventricle and the right atrium/ right ventricle), and bolus failure (no contrast).